Agent11196/jotner/README.md

 ## Description

-This is a small lightweight magnifying/zooming application for linux written in the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
+This is a small lightweight magnifying/zooming application for [Linux](https://en.wikipedia.org/wiki/Linux) written in the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
 This is HEAVILY inspired by [boomer](https://github.com/tsoding/boomer), but is made to be faster, smaller and has no issues with WM animations